Doors Open Toronto: Participants

 Most buildings are open from 10 a.m. to 5 p.m. on both Saturday and Sunday; however some only open for limited hours.
 The public is advised to check the "buildings to visit" section of the official website.
 The list of buildings is made public on May 1 of the calendar year.
 Some Doors Open Toronto highlighted buildings include: R.C.
 Harris Water Treatment Plant, Mackenzie House, and TTC carhouses.

 Sponsors

 Doors Open Toronto relies heavily on the support of sponsors.
 The Toronto Star releases the official Doors Open Toronto program guide in May of each year and has been a vital supporter of the program.
 In 2012, City TV and Omni Television also came on board as Doors Open Toronto media sponsors.

 Volunteers

 Doors Open Toronto is managed by the Cultural Services and Special Events Departments at the City of Toronto.
 Doors Open Toronto relies on the support, as well as enthusiasm of hundreds of volunteers.

 Applications are available each fall and can be found on the Doors Open Toronto website.

 Dates and themes

 The first Doors Open Toronto was held in May 2000.
-Since then, Doors Open Toronto has been held on the fourth weekend of May.
-In recent years, each festival has been curated around a theme.
+Since then, Doors Open Toronto has been held on the In recent years, each festival has been curated around a theme.